-You can define multiple levels of monitoring within the monitor script, and the administrator can choose the desired level by configuring the resource definition in the cluster configuration database.
+You can define multiple levels of monitoring within the monitor script, and the administrator can choose the desired level by configuring the resource definition in the cluster database.
 Ensure that the monitoring level chosen does not affect system performance.
-For more information, see the IRIS FailSafe Version 2 Administrator's Guide.
+For more information, see the FailSafe Administrator's Guide for SGI InfiniteStorage.